 Conventional systems make up the vast majority of existing West Virginia onsite systems.
 No denitrification BMPs have been reported since the TMDL was issued.
-As represented in the Phase 6 watershed model, existing onsite systems contribute only a small portion (4%) of the overall West Virginia nitrogen load to the Bay.
+As represented in the Phase 5.3.2 watershed model, existing onsite systems contribute only a small portion of the overall West Virginia nitrogen load to the Bay.
 West Virginia annually tracks and reports new onsite system installations.
 Specific requests for this information are made to the County Health Departments and their responses are documented and reported.
-As demonstrated in the following chart, the annual numbers of new installations since TMDL issuance are small and in most counties trends are not increasing.
+As demonstrated in the following chart, the annual numbers of new installations since TMDL issuance are small and trends are not increasing.

 The cost of denitrification BMP systems is high relative to the resulting pollution reduction benefit.
-For those reasons, West Virginia's Phase 3 Watershed Implementation Plan did not emphasize implementation of such BMPs.
+For those reasons, the West Virginia Watershed Implementation Plan did not emphasize implementation of such BMPs.
+Nor does West Virginia anticipate they will be necessary to attain nitrogen reduction targets.
+If a shift from the current philosophy occurs in Phase 3 WIP development, then this program component will be revised to include verification protocols that are consistent with the recommendations of Onsite Wastewater Treatment Expert Panel.